lsst-dm/dm_dev_guide/build-ci/jenkins.rst

 ===========================

 When jobs start and end (either as a success or failure), Jenkins posts a message to the `#dm-jenkins`_ channel in the LSSTC Slack team.
+Jenkins also mentions developers in specific notification channels, see :ref:`jenkins-slack-notifications`.

 .. _jenkins-jobs: